Paternity and childcare leave in the civil service

 • Or copy of the updated family record book

-• Or, in the case of the birth of a lifeless child, copy of the act of lifeless child and medical certificate of childbirth of a child born dead and viable.
+• Or, in the case of the birth of a lifeless child, copy of the act of lifeless child and medical certificate of delivery of a dead and viable born child.

 If you are born prematurely, your leave starts immediately and you can take the second 21 or 28 day leave period in the month following the birth.

-You must provide any evidence of the child's premature birth within 8 days of delivery.
+You must provide any evidence of the premature birth of the child within 8 days of delivery.

 If the child is hospitalized immediately after birth